mpearmain/BayesBoost/README.md

 Example 2. is based on Avazu click prediction dataset from Kaggle and requires the 'external' memory version of xgboost.
 (https://www.kaggle.com/c/avazu-ctr-prediction)

+### Run
+To get this running create a data/otto and data/avazu dir and download the datasets into the respective directories and unzip / untar the files.

 Dependencies:
 * Scipy
 * Numpy